Life in Old Babylonia: The Importance of Trade

 What connections existed between trade and the economic, cultural, and religious life of Old Babylonia?

-Provide examples from the archaeological record indicating the existence of a trade network in Old Babylonia and beyond
+Analyze the archaeological records regarding the existence of a trade network in Old Babylonia and beyond.

 Examine maps and artifacts to make inferences about life in Babylonia.

 Examine trade records to determine how economics, culture, and politics are interrelated.

 Evaluate the ways in which life in Babylonia continues to influence the world today.